 Where and when can you take the DHS German exam?

-Some colleges and universities require you already to have a study place on your subject course before you can take the DSH.
-Others run and “open” DHS exam.
-The exam is usually held before the beginning of the semester.
-Some universities run it twice a year, others – four times.
 Some institutions charge, others do not.
 Those that do set their own fees, usually between 708 and 150 euros.
 Some limit the number of retakes and require a time gap between them, others have no such restrictions.

 What is the DSH German language certificate valid for?

-Level 1 enables you to matriculate provided you take additional language classes and retake the exam.
-Otherwise, it only admits you to courses which are taught bilingually (usually German and English) and for some technical subjects.
-For most courses of study DHS2 is the minimum requirement.
-In a few institutions medine or dentistry require DHS3.
 With the exception of the University of Stuttgart, your results from one institution’s DHS will be accepted by other institutions which are in the Hochschulrektorenkonferenz (notwithstanding the variations in the exam from institution to institution).

 Verdict:

-If you want exam content which focussed on the sort of language needed to study through the medium of German, it’s a choice between the DSH and the TestDAF (see above).
 While TestDAF can be taken elsewhere, for the DSH you’ll have to come to your chosen destination.
 This could either be an inconvenience, or a great way to start getting into university life, depending on your perspective.
-There is more info on the dsh website and from the individual HE institutions.
-Check this out carefully if you’re considering the DSH, given that the detail of the exam varies from place to place.

-Other German exams you may hear about
+Other German language certificates you may hear about

 The German Test for Immigrants “DTZ” (“Deutschtest für Zuwanderer) was developed by telc GmbH with the Goethe Institut for the German government.
-Telc also developed a test for teh Austrian Integration Fund (ÖIF).
+Telc also developed a test for the Austrian Integration Fund (ÖIF).
 There is only one exam.
 If you are graded at A2 it is considered a pass but you have the option to extend the course to reach B1.
 There’s a brief overview on the Goethe-Institut website and more detail on the German Ministry for Immigration and Refugees website.

 Crushing B1 German with Dr Popkins’ “Weekly German Workouts: Into Intermediate” Programme